Skip to content

 • Securing permission for a defendant to rely on surveillance footage where the application hearing was heard the working day before trial – following the defendant’s success at the hearing the claimant almost immediately accepted the defendant’s Part 36 offer made many months earlier.

-• A claim by a claimant who allegedly struck his head on the roof of a road paving machine after his hard hat fell off; it is alleged that the claimant significantly exaggerated the effects of the injuries on him.
+• A claim by a claimant who allegedly struck his head on the roof of a road paving machine after his hard hat fell off; it was alleged that the claimant significantly exaggerated the effects of the injuries on him.
+Jack succeeded in obtaining summary judgment against the claimant, saving the costs of a week-long trial.

 International Injury and Travel Law